pdxmph/puppet-docs/source/hiera/1/complete_example.markdown

 ### `common.json`

 So, now we've configured the two nodes in our organization that we'll allow to update from outside ntp servers.
 However, we still have a few nodes to account for that also provide ntp services.
-They depend on bugs and daffy to get the correct time, and we don't mind if they update themselves.
+They depend on kermit and grover to get the correct time, and we don't mind if they update themselves.
 Let's write that out in JSON:

 	{
 	   "ntp::restrict" : false,
 	   "ntp::autoupdate" : true,
 	   "ntp::enable" : true,
 	   "ntp::servers" : [
-		   "kermit.acme.com iburst",
+		   "grover.acme.com iburst",
-		   "grover.acme.com iburst"
+		   "kermit.acme.com iburst"
 		  ]
 	}

 Unlike kermit and grover, for which we had slightly different but node-specific configuration needs, we're comfortable letting any other node that uses the ntp class use this generic configuration data.
-Rather than creating a node-specific data source for every possible node on our network that might be running an ntp server, we'll store this data in `/etc/puppet/hiera/common.json`.
-With our very simple hierarchy, which so far only looks for the `fqdn` fact, any node that doesn't match the nodes we have data sources for will get the data found in `common.json`.
+Rather than creating a node-specific data source for every possible node on our network that might need to use the ntp module, we'll store this data in `/etc/puppet/hiera/common.json`.
+With our very simple hierarchy, which so far only looks for the `fqdn` and `is_virtual` facts, any node that doesn't match the nodes we have data sources for will get the data found in `common.json`.
 Let's test it:

 	$ hiera ntp::servers fqdn=snuffie.acme.com
 	["kermit.acme.com iburst", "grover.acme.com iburst"]